Sitting with the renowned Chicago-based scholar, Timuel D. Black Jr. (1918-2021)

 Author • Educator • Media Producer

-A happy 2024 to you and thanks for visiting my website!
+Here’s wishing you a wonderful 2025!
 These webpages contain information about my broadcast productions, along with details about Word Warrior: Richard Durham, Radio, and Freedom (University of Illinois Press).
-Word Warrior is an engaging biography of
+Word Warrior is an engaging biography of Chicagoan Richard Durham (1917-1984), an

 Read moreAuthor Sonja Williams talks about her book Word Warrior